dalenewman/Cfg-NET/README.md

 Inheriting from `CfgNode` provides:

-* a constructor allowing for dependency injection
 * a `Load()` method for processing an external configuration
 * a `Check()` method for processing an model you created in code
-* a `Sequence` property indicating the order your configuration was processed
 * an `Errors()` method to get errors in your configuration (after Load, or Check called)
 * an `Warnings()` method to get warnings in your configuration (after Load, or Check called)
 * a `Serialize()` method to get your model out as a string (xml, json, etc.)